cs0320/echo-gearup/README.md

 `npx install playwright` — Installs everything needed to run PlayWright

 ### Running Mock
-`npm run start` — This starts a local server that compiles your code in real time.
+`npm start` — This starts a local server that compiles your code in real time.

 ### Running tests witih Playwright